 According to the U.S. Environmental Protection Agency (EPA), an estimated 10 percent of all homes have leaks that waste 90 gallons or more per day.
 Capital Region Water offers the following tips from the EPA to help you identify and fix leaks around your home: Review your water usage during a colder month, such as… Read More »

 Drinking Water Applications Water Service Application Include a check payable to “Capital Region Water” for the $188.00.
 Fire Service Application Include a check payable to “Capital Region Water” for the $138.00.
 Flow Test Application Request for Service Termination Air Conditioning / Refrigeration Application Backflow Prevention and Cross Connection Control Application Customer Request for Water Meter… Read More »

 We at Capital Region Water are proud to share your annual Drinking Water Quality Reports summarizing water quality tests.
 The Environmental Protection Agency (EPA) requires all water utilities to produce and distribute water quality reports on an annual basis to help you understand what’s in your water.

+Today Show: Are ‘flushable’ wipes really flushable?
 The Problem: Blockages in the sewer system can lead to costly sewage backups in your home.
 How costly?
 The average cost for a sewage backup cleanup is $2,885.
 Prevent sewer backups for yourself and your neighbors: Can your grease.
-Liquid cooking grease, oils, and fats harden when poured into a sink drain.
-As they harden they… Read More »
+Liquid cooking grease, oils, and fats harden when poured… Read More »

 As a drinking water, wastewater, and stormwater service provider, Capital Region Water’s core purpose is to protect public health.
 In light of the current crisis facing families in Flint, Michigan, Capital Region Water wants you, our customers, to know about our lead prevention and monitoring program.
 What were the most recent lead testing results?
 Following its… Read More »